weecology/DeepForest/README.md

 ```
 image_path, xmin, ymin, xmax, ymax, label
 ```
+With one bounding box for each line.
+The image path is relative to the location of the annotations file.

 Training config parameters are stored in a [deepforest_config.yml](deepforest/data/deepforest_config.yml).
 They also can be changed at runtime.